hongqiangyan/hongqiangyan.github.io/_pages/about.md

 ---
 {% include base_path %}
 ## Welcome!
-This is [Hongqiang](https://cals.ncsu.edu/agricultural-and-resource-economics/people/hyan6/)'s persional website!
-I am a 5th year phd candidate in economics at North carolina State University.
-My field of specialization is econometrics and research interests in  high-dimensional statistical inference.
-I am especially inrerested in a high-dimensional regression model with a possible changepoint due to a covariate threshold.
-In my job market paper,  I develop a desparsified Lasso estimator for the threshold regression in the high-dimensional regime  in order to construct asymptotically uniform confidence intervals for the parameters of interest and hypothesis tests under a sparse setting.
+This is Hongqiang's personal website!
+I am a 5th-year Ph.D.
+Candidate in Economics at [North Carolina State University](https://cals.ncsu.edu/agricultural-and-resource-economics/people/hyan6/)'s persional website!.
+My field of specialization is econometrics and my research interests in high-dimensional statistical inference.
+I am especially interested in a high-dimensional regression model with a possible changepoint due to a covariate threshold.
+In my job market paper, I develop a declassified Lasso estimator for the threshold regression in the high-dimensional regime in order to construct asymptotically uniform confidence intervals for the parameters of interest and hypothesis tests under a sparse setting.

 I am on the job market for 2022-2023 acaademic year.